strontic/strontic.github.io/xcyclopedia/library/fltMC.exe-38862494CC64C61C3BD458D64410C01E.md

 ## Possible Misuse

 *The following table contains possible examples of `fltMC.exe` being misused.
-While `fltMC.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `fltMC.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --